Pawsey-Internships/pawsey-version-control/_episodes/16-access-tokens.md

 Enter 'gh auth login' and follow the prompts.
 When prompted for your preferred protocol for Git operations, select HTTPS and, when asked if you would like to authenticate to Git with your GitHub credentials, enter Y.

-## Pawsey Supercomputer (Topaz / Magnus)
+## Pawsey Supercomputers (Topaz / Magnus)

 Magnus and/or Topaz users, are recommended to use the GitHub Command Line Interface (GitHub CLI).
+Create a folder under your $MYGROUP directory (e.g. 'my_software'), change into that directory and carry our the following commands.

 ~~~
 $ VERSION=2.3.0